Robert Stephenson: The house that has no knocker

 In 1853, he was elected a member of the North of England Institute of Mining and Mechanical Engineers and in 1854 was elected as one of the institute's vice Presidents.
 In 1855 Robert was decorated Knight of the Legion of Honour by the Emperor of France.

-Having served as vice-president of the Institution of Civil Engineers since 1847, he was elected president in 1856, and the following year received an Honorary Doctorate of Civil Law at Oxford along with Brunel and Dr Livingstone.
+Having served as vice-president of the Institution of Civil Engineers since 1847, he was elected president in 1856, and the following year received an Honorary Doctorate of Civil Law at Oxford along with Brunel and Livingstone.

 During his life he had become close friends with Brunel and Locke, and in 1857, although weak and ill, he responded to a plea for help from Brunel in launching the SS Great Eastern.
 Robert fell from the slipway into riverside mud, but continued without an overcoat until the end of his visit.
 The following day he was confined to his bed for two weeks with bronchitis.

 In late 1858, Robert sailed with some friends to Alexandria, where he stayed on board Titania or at Shepheard's Hotel in Cairo.
 He dined with his friend Brunel on Christmas Day before returning to London, arriving in February 1859.
 He was ill that summer, but sailed to Oslo in the company of George Parker Bidder to celebrate the opening of the Norwegian Trunk railway and to receive the Knight Grand Cross of the order of St. Olaf.
 He fell ill at the banquet on 3 September and returned to England on board Titania in the company of a doctor, but the journey took seven days after the yacht ran into a storm.
 As Robert landed in Suffolk, Brunel was already seriously ill following a stroke and died the following day.
 Robert rallied, but died on 12 October 1859.
 He was three years older than Brunel.